-The aim of the national lottery-funded project is to help save species that are on the brink of extinction in the UK - and one of the areas of particular interest for the project is Rockingham Forest - the fragmented woodland landscape between Peterborough and Corby.
+The aim of the national lottery-funded project was to help save species that are on the brink of extinction in the UK - and one of the areas of particular interest for the project was Rockingham Forest - the fragmented woodland landscape between Peterborough and Corby.
 Fineshade Wood is one of the largest fragments of that ancient hunting forest.
-The aim is to re-introduce the extinct Chequered Skipper butterfly and to improve the habitat of a network of key woodland sites for threatened wildlife.
+The aim was to re-introduce the extinct Chequered Skipper butterfly and to improve the habitat of a network of key woodland sites for threatened wildlife.

 More about the national project

 More than 100 wildflowers, birds, butterflies and other animals could be saved from extinction thanks to a £4.6m grant from the Heritage Lottery Fund.
 Back from the Brink is an innovative project to save our rarest and most threatened wildlife such as Grey-long-eared Bats, Pine Martens, Crayfish, Willow Tits and the Large Blue Butterfly.

 Led by Natural England, the project involves Amphibian and Reptile Conservation, Bat Conservation Trust, Buglife, Bumblebee Conservation Trust, Butterfly Conservation, Plantlife and the Royal Society for the Protection of Birds.
 It is the first time that so many conservation organisations have joined forces to tackle species extinction.
 The scope of the project is huge – to save 20 species from extinction and to help another 118 on the road to recovery.